 - Update of Mobility Restrictions:

-- When the AMF receives the Nudm_SDM_Notification from the UDM and the AMF determines that the Allowed CAG list or the indication whether the UE is only allowed to access CAG cells have changed;
+- When the AMF receives the Nudm_SDM_Notification from the UDM and the AMF determines that the Allowed CAG list or the indication whether the UE is only allowed to access CAG cells have changed; or when the AMF determines that the Allowed CAG list for the UE has changed considering the time validity information associated with the CAG Identifier in the allowed CAG list.

 - The AMF shall update the Mobility Restrictions in the UE and NG-RAN accordingly under the conditions as described in clause 4.2.4.2 of TS 23.502 [3].